pagecall/pagecall-ios-sdk/README.md

 ## Usages

+Be sure to call the `cleanup` method when a `PagecallWebView` instance is no longer in use.

 ### [UIKit Example](/examples/uikit)
 It is not supported to instantiate from a storyboard.
 You need to programatically create a PagecallWebView or PagecallWebViewController.